gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 ## ExpectSpeechTimedOut event {#ExpectSpeechTimedOut}

-Send this event message to CIC when you do not receive any speech input from a user for a specified waiting time, returned in a [SpeechRecognizer.ExpectSpeech](#ExpectSpeech) directive message.
+Send this event message to CIC if you do not receive any speech input from a user for a specified waiting time, which has been returned in a [SpeechRecognizer.ExpectSpeech](#ExpectSpeech) directive message.

 ### Context field